How to crop a video on a Mac

 | 100% offline, nothing uploaded | Yes | Yes | Yes | Uploads your clip |

-| No watermark | Yes | Yes | Yes | Often watermarked |
+| No watermark | With Pro ($129) | Yes | Yes | Often watermarked |

-| Price | Free during beta | Free | Free | Free + upsell |
+| Price | Free tier + one-time $129 | Free | Free | Free + upsell |

 QuickTime has no crop at all; iMovie can crop but only by manual drag and has no bar-detection; online croppers upload your footage to someone's server.
-For a precise, private crop — and automatic bar removal — Crisp does it locally.
+For a precise, private crop, and automatic bar removal, Crisp does it locally.

 Why offline matters for cropping video